25f2006383-stack/github_day2/README.md

 # github_day2
-# this is my first repositories
+# this is my first repo.